patcoll/ember-webpack/README.md

 `register` function.
 Models, routes, controllers, templates, everything.
 See `app/register.js` for details.

-It uses [webpack][1] so different loaders can be switched in and out in a very flexible manner.
+It uses [webpack] so different loaders can be switched in and out in a very flexible manner.
 I can use CoffeeScript in files I need it.
 I can use full ES6 syntax with any number of transpilers such as `6to5`.
 I can `require` YAML files.
 And this all gets done at compile time.
 Genius.